+Calculated based on the average shares outstanding methodology.
+Include non-cash distributions amounting to \$0.02 per share and 0.20% of average daily net assets.
 Include non-cash distributions amounting to \$0.00 per share and 0.00% of average daily net assets.
-Includes non-cash distributions amounting to \$0.00 per share and 0.00% of average daily net assets.
 The total return does not include the impact of financial statement rounding of the net asset value (NAV) per share and/or financial statement adjustments.
-Includes Interest & Dividend expense of 0.05% of average net assets.
-Includes Interest & Dividend expense of 0.05% of average net assets.
+Includes Interest & Dividend expense of 0.07% of average net assets.
 Includes Interest & Dividend expense of 0.14% of average net assets.
 Includes Interest & Dividend expense of 0.14% of average net assets.

 Includes Interest & Dividend expense of 0.03% of average net assets.
 Includes the impact of the voluntary waiver of less than 0.01% of average net assets.
 Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing between classes of shares issued.